rytis-paskauskas/TCPCam/README.md

 ```

 ## Usage
 The server connects to the WiFi AP with provided credentials and listens to incoming connections on the specified port.
-The WiFi connection is hard-coded using menuconfig.
+The AP is hard-coded using menuconfig.

 A client should first establish the connection with the server, then initiate the request, then handle the data.